unigine-plugins/Sea5kgStoneGenerator_editorplugin/README.md

 # prototype-stone-generator

-Plugin for Unigine Editor 2.17: stone generator
+UnigineEditor (2.17) Plugin for generation of meshes representing stones of various sizes and shapes.

 **IN-PROGRESS**